-Vidas Lazickas (born in 1965) - Member of Board of APB Apranga since 29 April 2011.
+Vidas Lazickas (born in 1965) - Member of the Board of APB Apranga since 29 April 2011.
 Education: Vilnius University, Faculty of Economics, specialization in Production Management and Organization.
-He has 32 065 shares of the Company, representing 0.06% of the share capital and votes.
+He has no Company shares.
+With related parties he has 4 287 shares of the Company, representing 0.01% of the share capital and votes.

-Information on positions in other companies:

-Director of Economy and Finances of the MG Baltic group;

-General Director and Member of the board of holding MG Baltic Investment;

-Director and Member of the board of Minvista UAB;

-Member of the board of MG Valda UAB;

-Member of the board of MG Baltic Trade UAB;

-Member of the board of Mitnija UAB.
+Information on positions in other companies: Director of Economy and Finances, and Member of Board of concern MG Baltic UAB; General Director and Member of the Board of holding MG Baltic Investment; Director and Member of the Board of Minvista UAB; Member of the Board of MG Valda UAB; Member of the Board of MG Baltic Trade UAB; Member of the Board of MG Baltic Trade UAB;